DarkEnergyScienceCollaboration/CS10.1/README.md

-#  Identify relevant galaxy properties
+#  Hydrodynamic simulations in large volumes

 Summary -- Deliver a set of simulations for large volume studies